TheNoob1703/Noob_PowerToys/README.md

 v1.1 alpha:

 Fixed directory location, that was wrong.
-Fix langiage translation on the ENG version.
+Fix language translation on the ENG version.
 Fix the fixable things ;)